Senior School Assessment

 Unit 3.
 It is completed in class under standard test conditions.

-It is the student’s responsibility to ensure all instructions relating to assessments are understood.
-Students are not to collude with other students, have possession or knowledge of assessment questions before an assessment or have possession of unauthorised materials or devices, such as mobile phones, during the assessment.
+It is the student’s responsibility to ensure all instructions relating to assessments are understood during the assessment.
+Students are not to collude with other students, have possession or knowledge of assessment questions before an assessment or have possession of unauthorised materials or devices, such as mobile phones.

-Students must not cheat (i.e. engage in a dishonest act to gain an unfair advantage).
+Students must not cheat (that is engage in a dishonest act to gain an unfair advantage).

 - copied or downloaded from the internet without acknowledging the source